microsoft/bobsql/demos/sqlserver2022/IQP/pspopt/readme.md

 ## Prerequisites

+- SQL Server 2022 Evaluation Edition
 - VM or computer with at min 2 CPUs and 8Gb RAM.

-**Note**: Some of the timings from this exercise may differ if you use a VM or computer with more resources than the minimum.

-- SQL Server 2022 CTP 2.0
-- SQL Server Management Studio (SSMS) Version 19 Preview
+- SQL Server Management Studio (SSMS).
+The latest 18.x build or 19.x build will work
 - Download ostress.exe from https://www.microsoft.com/en-us/download/details.aspx?id=103126.
 Install using the RMLSetup.msi file that is downloaded.
 Use all defaults.

 **Note**: All command scripts assume windows authentication for currently logged in user and a local server.